Spy scandal: Germany faces tough questions from allies – DW – 03/04/2024

 Scholz has touted his country as leading the European pack in terms of aid, which is true in absolute numbers but not necessarily relative to GDP.
 France, the European Union's only nuclear power, has given far less in quantity but has said its contributions win on quality.
 That includes cruise missiles, which the United Kingdom has also provided.

 Scholz has been adamant in keeping Germany from doing the same.
 He has most recently defended this position by saying these weapons require German input for targeting.
-That, in his view, would make Germany a direct participant in the war.
+In his view, that would make Germany a direct participant in the war.
 His steadfast opposition has raised eyebrows among critics near and far.

-"Scholz's behavior has shown that as far as the security of Europe goes he is the wrong man, in the wrong job at the wrong time," Ben Wallace, who was the UK's defense secretary until last year, recently told the British newspaper, The Standard.
+"Scholz's behavior has shown that as far as the security of Europe goes, he is the wrong man, in the wrong job at the wrong time," Ben Wallace, who was the UK's defense secretary until last year, recently told The Standard, a British newspaper.

-Other Western defense officials have expressed concerns that Scholz's politics are getting in the way of a larger strategy.
+Other Western defense officials have expressed concerns that Scholz's politics are hindering a larger strategy.
 In addition to questions about how the call was captured in the first place, "it also revealed a tension, I think, between senior German military who want to see Taurus dispatched, and the German chancellor who seems increasingly focused on his political survival rather than what's best for the continent," Tobias Ellwood, the former chair of the UK parliament's defense select committee, told BBC Radio 4 on Monday.

 New embarrassment of old problem